-While satellite communications offer immediate cost-effective solutions, some countries' policies. rather than facilitating satellite communications, hinder or prevent their deployment.
-In many African countries where such solutions are most needed, regulation procedures are outdated, expensive or cumbersome.
+While satellite communications offer immediate cost-effective solutions, some countries' policies, rather than facilitating satellite communications, hinder or prevent their deployment.
+In many countries regulation procedures are outdated, expensive or cumbersome6.

 In some countries, the national public telephone operator is the only entity that may install and service, or even own, operate and maintain VSATs.
 In other countries a local commercial presence is required by administrations as a precondition for licensing.